LudicMindStudio/RoadAheadTeamVault/Writing Documents/(WIP) Plotlines & Story Progression.md

 ---
 By: Corina
 ### WIP notes
+- [ ] Talk about it in the team at the end of the 2nd sprint or beginning for 3rd sprint
-* add links to different written notes
+- [ ] Add links to different written notes
-* Add progression Acts and previous notes about it
+- [ ] Add progression Acts and previous notes about it
-* Add current state
+- [ ] Add current state?

 # Context
 Get familiar with different plots of the game.
 We are focusing on different parts of the game depending on the sprint (take a look at the most recent Meeting tab page).
 All plots move at the same time at different rates (take a look at progression part).
 All should tie in with [[(WIP) Basic Gameplay Loop]]